osamajabr/Amazon-Product-Predicting-Machine-Learning/README.md

 Contained within the repository are the following key files:
 - `Amazon Product Predicting.py`: This is the primary Python script that contains all the functional components of the search engine and the Streamlit web interface.
 - `amazon_product.csv`: This dataset file is essential as it contains the Amazon product details necessary for the search functionality.
-- `img.png`: This image file is incorporated into the Streamlit interface, designed to improve user interaction and visual appeal.
+- `assets`: This file contains some images used in this project

 ### Software and Library Requirements

 This project is implemented in **Python** and necessitates the installation of several libraries, namely: Pandas, NumPy, NLTK, scikit-learn, Streamlit, and PIL (Pillow).